BraunPhilipp/puzzle-cube/README.md

 **Summary**

-This project's goal is to solve puzzle cube with the side length 4. _cube.py_ and _random.py_ are prototypes for the presented C++ implementation. _cube.py_ searches the densest possible combination in each iteration.
+This project attempts to solve a puzzle cube with side length 4.
+All algorithms can be applied to various sizes and might be helpful further bin sort implementation. _cube.py_ and _random.py_ are prototypes for the presented C++ implementation. _cube.py_ searches the densest possible combination in each iteration.
 The algorithm performed ~20x better in testing than randomly placing parts into the cube.

 **Execution**